FIBULA ANATOMY

 • Essential for articulation with the tibia

-• Key attachment point for ligaments stabilizing the lower leg
+• Key attachment point for ligaments stabilizing your lower leg

 Articular Facet